s-arora-1987/sanet_onionsorting/README.md

   2.)
 Clone this package and catkin_make within catkin_ws dir.

+  ### Note: There are some files with absolute paths of directories/files used within them.
+If you get a FileNotFound/DirectoryNotFound error, please open the corresponding file and check.
+I'm in the process of converting them to relative paths.

   3.)
 For the location of the camera used in this package, check [this link](https://github.com/thinclab/iai_kinect2/blob/master/kinect2_bridge/launch/rviz_tf.launch) if you're using a real kinect or [this link](https://github.com/thinclab/kinect_v2_udrf/blob/master/kinect_v2/launch/gazebo.launch) if you're using [this kinect_v2 package](https://github.com/thinclab/kinect_v2_udrf) with Gazebo.
   ### Note: If you plan to use your kinect elsewhere, you have to change the coordinates accordingly in the static_transform publisher and the kinect_v2_standalong_physical.urdf.xacro file.